Covid 19 coronavirus: All Blacks coach Ian Foster to take pay cut as New Zealand Rugby look to cut costs

-All Blacks head coach Ian Foster has confirmed he will be taking a pay cut as New Zealand Rugby looks to limit its costs during a time of uncertainty.
+All Blacks head coach Ian Foster has confirmed he will be taking a pay cut, and that players will follow suit, as New Zealand Rugby looks to limit its costs.

-In an attempt to counter the enconomic impact of the coronavirus pandemic, sporting bodies around the world have begun to cut costs and player salaries.
+In an attempt to counter the economic impact of the coronavirus pandemic, sporting bodies around the world have begun to cut costs and player salaries.
 Now, NZ Rugby is following suit.

-Speaking to Newstalk ZB's Martin Devlin, Foster said he's agreed to a pay cut - saying there had been great leadership shown by NZ Rugby during the crisis and that players were also willing to take pay cuts.
+Speaking to Newstalk ZB's Martin Devlin, Foster said he's agreed to a pay cut - and that players were also willing to take pay cuts.

+"Our coaching group has definitely taken a big cut," Foster said.
+"It's already been agreed to - with rugby, when there's no games there's no revenue, and that's a tough thing.
+There's been a lot of shaving of the programs, and what it's also come down to is cutting salaries.
+That's happened for some and happening for others."

+Having spoken to several senior players, Foster says that they are also aware that cuts are coming, and they are willing to sacrifice.

 "That's totally understandable considering what's going on in New Zealand," Coles told Radio Sport's D'Arcy Waldegrave earlier in the week.